語尾, as we have learned, are interjectory particles that show all sorts of emotions.

 Grammar Note: さ is typically not placed after だ as the first example demonstrates.
 However, many speakers don't follow this.

 ぞ is very casual and at times harsh. ぞ, which is associated with masculine speech, creates a casual yet strong assertive emphasis.
 It may also be used to make a rhetorical question.
 Its role as being strongly masculine is in decline, but it is still used frequently, just not with as much of the gender baggage.
 You should not use this in polite speech.

 If you don't do it now, you'll fail!

 Anyway, I'm going home.

 It's because you didn't study that you didn't pass your test!

 40a. あれは何者ぞ。 (Very old-fashioned)

 Who is that?

-Phrasing Note: Using ぞ in making a rhetorical question is old-fashioned and verging on being archaic.
-Rephrasing it out is more natural.
+Phrasing Note: Using ぞ in making a rhetorical question is rather archaic.

 ぜ rudely and or forcefully pushes an idea.
 Due to this, it is only appropriate in casual conversation and should never be used with your superiors (in a typical situation).
 Only if you and your superior(s) are drunk should you ever use it; that is unless you're quitting.